DavesCodeMusings/school-coding-lab/rpi/fleet/DHCP_Reservations.md

 root@pifi:~# cd /etc/NetworkManager/dnsmasq-shared.d/
 root@pifi:/etc/NetworkManager/dnsmasq-shared.d# nano reservations
 ```
+_Figure 5: Creating the reservations file in the dnsmasq config directory_

 Start with _dhcp-host=_ then add the following comma-separated values:
 1. The MAC address for your host